Your Pets

 - Vaccinations – always make sure your pets’ vaccinations are up to date.
 These benefit to their overall wellbeing and good health but will also ensure there are no issues around vaccinations with animal boarding should it be required by kennels or cattery.

-- Microchipping – it is now a legal requirement to make sure your dog is microchipped by the time it is 8 weeks old but in addition to this, it is also advantageous to get other pets microchipped, such as cats and rabbits.
+- Microchipping – it is now a legal requirement to make sure your dog is microchipped by the time it is 8 weeks old and your cat by the time its 20 weeks old.
 Animals can often become easily spooked or disorientated by new sounds, sights and smells, which is quite likely in an emergency, this can unfortunately occasionally lead to them running away or becoming lost.
 A microchip is a great way to help you become reunited should this happen.
-For more information on the rules around Dog Microchipping please visit: Get your dog microchipped - GOV.UK (www.gov.uk)
+For more information on the rules around Dog and Cat Microchipping please visit: Get your dog or cat microchipped - GOV.UK

 Staying Informed